 Global Leaders in Media Law Practice

-The changes would also allow the authorities to close down websites “if they engage in election propaganda or conduct unauthorized opinion polls or go beyond information”.
+and “mandates state authorities to close them down if they engage in election propaganda or conduct unauthorized opinion polls or go beyond information”.

-Speaking to the European Federation of Journalists on ownership concentration, Genc Pollo, Chairman of the Parliamentary Committee on Education and Media, said: “The direct consequence is an over concentration and a quasi monopoly in TV broadcasting which will undoubtedly negatively affect the media pluralism and freedom”.
+Mr Pollo said: “The direct consequence is an over concentration and a quasi monopoly in TV broadcasting which will undoubtedly negatively affect the media pluralism and freedom.”

 Boga & Associates’ media work stems from its communications, entertainment and IP specialisation, which earns the firm its leading position.
 With an established national position, the full-service practice expanded its reach with an office in Kosovo and works closely with clients in both regions.
 Renata Leka is the firm’s key contact of media-related work, which includes advice on copyright, advertising and unfair competition.